From quantum curves to topological string partition functions II: Coordinates from exact WKB

 \subsubsection{Stokes graphs on the pair of pants}

 The unique family of quadratic differentials with double poles at punctures on $C_{0,3}$ is:

 The classification of the topological types of Stokes graphs is fairly simple in this case \cite{AT}: The Stokes graphs can be classified by the number of Stokes lines ending in the punctures.
-There exist four possibilities, depicted in Figure \ref{Stokesgraphs}.
+There exist four possibilities, depicted\footnote{These graphs have been plotted using the Mathematica package [Npl].} in Figure \ref{Stokesgraphs}.
 In three of the cases there are four Stokes lines ending in one puncture, and only one Stokes line ending in each of the remaining punctures.
 In the fourth case there are two Stokes lines ending in each puncture.

 In the cases where four Stokes lines end in a puncture, this puncture is distinguished.
 It is natural to denote the Stokes graphs having distinguished puncture $z_i$ by $\CS_i$, for $i=1,2,3$, respectively.
 The remaining one is more symmetric than the other three, suggesting the notation $\CS_s$.